fractalmandala/brhatNew/src/routes/dhiti/travancore.md

 A consummate dancer moves very quickly from first person to second to third person, and then to no person when she is the dance itself and she has completely sublimated her ego and her being, and finally to oneness where she recognizes the aikyam of who she is in reality with respect to the cosmic whole.
 There is a spiritual message in each of the acts performed, they are not merely stories for entertainment - they are that too, yet something more.
 Humility is built in the learning pedagogy itself where one is reprimanded in front of other co-students even for a single misstep and there is no room for hurt pride.
 For those who take it in their stride, there is a lot to gain: energy, flexibility, agility, quick thinking, intuition, body and self awareness, not to speak of mokṣa, if that is what one ‘seeks’.

-**“Julius Lipner has likened Vedic culture with all its branches to a Banyan tree, a species that grows wide and puts down new aerial roots that in turn become trees, and so grow into a huge polycentric organism.** ….The 1975 film [Altar of Fire](https://www.youtube.com/watch?v=RYvkYk7GvJ0) made by the Dutch scholar Frits Staal captures some of this culture of memorisation and deployment.
+> Julius Lipner has likened Vedic culture with all its branches to a Banyan tree, a species that grows wide and puts down new aerial roots that in turn become trees, and so grow into a huge polycentric organism.** ….The 1975 film [Altar of Fire](https://www.youtube.com/watch?v=RYvkYk7GvJ0) made by the Dutch scholar Frits Staal captures some of this culture of memorisation and deployment.
 More than three thousand years after the texts were first set down in this way, we can still see [Nambūdiri brahmin](https://www.britannica.com/topic/Nambudiri) families of Kerala keeping alive the purely oral form of the canon, reciting verses in baroque patterns, dancing out the verbal structure as well as chanting it.
 The time and chronology, the precise geometric shapes of the altar, the actions, the sounds and their grammar, all had to be exact.
 If it was not perfect, then the Gods would not reciprocate with their own gifts of rain, food, health, safety and sons.
 Sciences of perfection evolved around the ritual: astronomy evolved to calculate the proper time, and Pythagoras’ theorem was discovered (some time before Pythagoras) to ensure the bricks of the altar were set just right.
 The words had to be spoken in pristine pronunciation, metre, and linguistic form.
 Sciences of phonetics, prosody and grammar were developed.
 Eventually even the theoretical and metaphysical implications of these sciences came to be captured in some of the world’s earliest philosophical texts.
-The ritual inspired its own canon, growing from the small seedlings of action into saplings of word and theory...” [(The Vedic Cannon by Jessica Frazier, April 26, 2023)](https://engelsbergideas.com/notebook/the-vedic-canon/)
+The ritual inspired its own canon, growing from the small seedlings of action into saplings of word and theory...
+<a href="https://engelsbergideas.com/notebook/the-vedic-canon/" class="cite">The Vedic Cannon by Jessica Frazier, April 26, 2023</a>

 Nowhere is this exactness and continuation of ancient form and tradition more apparent than in Keraḻa, which has kept the vaidika sampradāya alive in its Architecture, in Ayurveda, in Temple rituals, in Textiles, in Kaḻarīpayaṭṭu, in Kathakaḻi, Kūdiyāṭṭam, Mudiyēṭṭu,Theyyam, Mōhiniāṭṭam and more.